gabriel-preti-ferraz/template-readme/repo-en.md

 Add execution commands and examples that you think users will find useful.

-## 📫 Contributing to CineVault
+## 📫 Contributing to project-name
-To contribute to CineVault, follow these steps:
+To contribute to project-name, follow these steps:

 1. Fortk this repository;
 2. Create a branch: `git checkout -b <branch_name>`;
 3. Make your changes and commit them: `git commit -m '<commit_message>'`;
-4. Push to the original branch: `git push origin CineVault / <local>`;
+4. Push to the original branch: `git push origin project-name / <local>`;
 5. Create a pull request.

 Alternatively, refer to GitHub’s documentation on [how to create a pull request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request).